 Blue Distinction Centers have a proven history of delivering exceptional care and results.
 These hospitals have demonstrated quality care, treatment expertise and, overall, better patient results.

-South County Hospital received 5-Stars for Overall Hospital Quality Star Rating issued by the Centers for Medicare and Medicaid Services (CMS), it was one of 83 hospitals in the country to receive the top rating.
+In 2022, South County Hospital received 5-Stars for Overall Hospital Quality Star Rating issued by the Centers for Medicare and Medicaid Services (CMS), it was one of 83 hospitals in the country to receive the top rating.

 After critics questioned the measurement criteria, the CMS updated the formula used in its Overall Hospital Quality Star Rating program.
 In December 2016, the CMS released its new results, with South County Hospital now being one of only 83 hospitals in the country to receive the highest possible rating of 5-Stars, and still the only hospital in RI to earn the top score.